Aleksandar Marković (conductor)

-Aleksandar Marković (born in Belgrade, August 7, 1975) is a Serbian conductor.
+Aleksandar Marković (born in Belgrade, 7 August 1975) is a Serbian conductor.

 Marković studied conducting at the Universität für Musik und darstellende Kunst (Vienna), in the class of Leopold Hager.
 He earned a Diploma d'onore at the Accademia Musicale Chigiana in Siena, where he attended a master class in conducting.
 He was a holder of the Herbert von Karajan Foundation's scholarship.
 In 2003, he won the First Prize at The Grzegorz Fitelberg International Competition for Conductors (7th) in Katowice, Poland.

-Marković was a chief conductor of Tyrolean Opera House from Innsbruck, Austria (Tiroler Landestheater Innsbruck), from 2005 to 2008.
+Marković was a chief conductor of Tyrolean Opera House (Tiroler Landestheater Innsbruck), from 2005 to 2008.
 He was a Music Director and Principal Conductor of the Brno Philharmonic Orchestra from 2009 to 2015.
 Markovic was the Music Director of Opera North for the 2016/2017 season.
-Today, he is the Principal Guest Conductor of Sinfonia Varsovia (from 2022) and Chief Conductor of Vodvodjanski Symphony Orchestra.
+He is the Principal Guest Conductor of Sinfonia Varsovia (from 2022) and Chief Conductor of Vodvodjanski Symphony Orchestra.